Waxolunist/vimconf/README.md

 Compiles less to css in the same folder.
 This function depends on  [lessc](https://github.com/duncansmart/less.js-windows).
 - *FormatXML()* or *:FormatXML*
 Formats XML and sets the encoding to UTF-8.
 This function depends on [xmllint](http://xmlsoft.org/xmllint.html).
+- *SetJavaClasspath()*
+To get better code completion you have to set your java classpath.
+If you got an maven project open your pom.xml and run this function.
+If you want to reset the java classpath call it with the argument 1 *:call SetJavaClasspath(1)*.
+This function sets your classpath depending on your pom.xml.
+It creates a classpath file .occp (OmniCompletionClassPath) for faster running the next time.

 # Shortcuts